Skip to content

 Articulate and implement a biblical approach to racial and ethnic diversity in recruiting, hiring, and promoting employees.

-For the 2024-25 school year, we hired three employees who come from racially and ethnically diverse backgrounds.
+Fall 2024 | For the 2024-25 school year, we hired three employees who come from racially and ethnically diverse backgrounds.

-Strategy 2.7
+Strategy 2.7 – Aspiring Leaders Program

 Establish an aspiring leaders program for faculty and staff to develop leadership at all school levels and prepare them for possible promotion.

-September 2024 | The Leadership Academy was launched with a cohort of 15 faculty and staff.
-They meet monthly and discuss a variety of topics.
+Fall 2024 | The Leadership Academy was launched with a cohort of 16 faculty and staff.
+They meet monthly and discuss a variety of topics, speaking into the future of the school.

-Strategy 2.8
+Strategy 2.8 – Differentiated Professional Development

 Develop a differentiated professional development program based on the Five Attributes of Excellence in Teaching and Learning that fosters collaboration among faculty and progressives for self-directed educational growth to accommodate individual learning styles and needs and addresses priority needs for the faculty and the school.

-September 2024 | A cohort of 43 teachers was selected to gather data and establish goals for their compliance, with excellence as their focus.
+Fall 2024 | A cohort of 43 teachers was selected to gather data and establish goals for their compliance, with excellence as their focus.

 Priority Three: Enhancing Infrastructure and Operations

-Strategy 3.1
+Strategy 3.1 – School Safety

 Articulate and implement an enhanced approach to school safety.

-Spring 2024 | Head of School Dr. Mike Hayes appointed two task forces to address school safety and hiring practices.
-Comprised of parents, staff, and field experts, both task forces are expected to report their findings and recommendations in the fall of 2024.
+Spring 2024 | Head of School Dr. Hayes appointed two task forces to address school safety and Human Resource practices, both of which were comprised of parents, staff, and field experts.

 Fall 2024 | Raptor, an integrated school safety software, launched at all campus buildings.